aavazquezs/aavazquezs/README.md

-Hello everyone, I am a professor at the University of Computer Science, Havana, Cuba.
+Hello everyone, I am a professor at the University of Informatics Science, Havana, Cuba.
 - Programming and artificial intelligence are among my passions.
 - I am a free and open software enthusiast.
 - Backend software developer with Java.